 "But...
-I thought we need a government to force some things so that the weak and poor are not trampled under the boots of those with power?"
+I thought we need a government to force some behaviors so the weak and poor are not trampled under the boots of those with more power?"

-Nope.
-That's a myth.
-Actually, we can have a system where people are free to opt in or opt out of every service or plan; zero coercion which includes: people can not use monopoly-like / government-like power against others without serious repercussions.
+We can have a system where people are free to choose to opt in or opt out of every service or plan; zero coercion, which includes: people can not use monopoly-like / government-like power against others without serious repercussions.
 It also means there is NO entity that has a legitimized use of force.
 Think about it.
 Our government has a monopoly on law, money, violence, a near monopoly on education, and a growing monopoly on health care.
 What has this led to?
 Are we rich?
 Are we peaceful?
 Are we well educated?
 And I'm not getting into (in this article) health care or the war on drugs and the war on terror.

 "But if you get rid of government, then corporations and gangs would be free to start coercing people."